 - Minimum aggregate required is 50%

 Hence, if you wish to take up GNM, you can sit for the entrance test provided you clear the eligibility.
-The exam is held in the month of May- June, and results are out by June-July.
+The exam is held in May- June, and results are out by June-July.
 After completing this 3-1/ 2 along with the practical training and experience.
-You are qualified to work as an Assistant Nurse.
+You are qualified to choose a career as an Assistant Nurse.

 It is a two-year diploma course.
 It also involves both theoretical and practical training.
-In addition, the training is mandatory and is covered in these two years.
+Also, the training is mandatory and is covered in these two years.

 Eligibility for ANM